ucb-rit/savio-training-intro-spring-2019/intro.md

 ```

 Finally you can set up [special purpose accounts](https://calnetweb.berkeley.edu/calnet-departments/special-purpose-accounts-spa) so files are owned at a project level rather than by individuals.

-For more ambitious users, Box has a Python-based SDK that can be used to write scripts for file transfers.
-For more information on how to do this, check out the `BoxAuthenticationBootstrap.ipynb` and `TransferFilesFromBoxToSavioScratch.ipynb` from BRC's cyberinfrastructure engineer on [GitHub](https://github.com/ucberkeley/brc-cyberinfrastructure/tree/dev/analysis-workflows/notebooks)

-BRC is working (long-term) on making Globus available for transfer to/from Box and bDrive, but it's not available yet.

 # Editing files